Dead Sea Scrolls: Digital publication

 On 25 September 2011 the Israel Museum Digital Dead Sea Scrolls site went online.
 It gives users access to searchable, high-resolution images of the scrolls, as well as short explanatory videos and background information on the texts and their history.
-As of May 2012, five complete scrolls from the Israel Museum have been digitized for the project and are now accessible online: the Great Isaiah Scroll, the Community Rule Scroll, the Commentary on Habakkuk Scroll, the Temple Scroll, and the War Scroll.
+As of May 2012, five complete scrolls from the Israel Museum have been digitized for the project and are accessible online: the Great Isaiah Scroll, the Community Rule Scroll, the Commentary on Habakkuk Scroll, the Temple Scroll, and the War Scroll.

 Biblical significance

 Before the discovery of the Dead Sea Scrolls, the oldest Hebrew-language manuscripts of the Bible were Masoretic texts dating to the 10th century CE, such as the Aleppo Codex.
 Today, the oldest known extant manuscripts of the Masoretic Text date from approximately the 9th century.
-The biblical manuscripts found among the Dead Sea Scrolls push that date back a full thousand years, to the 2nd century BCE.
+The biblical manuscripts found among the Dead Sea Scrolls push that date back more than a millennium to the 2nd century BCE.
 This was a significant discovery for Old Testament scholars who anticipated that the Dead Sea Scrolls would either affirm or repudiate the reliability of textual transmission from the original texts to the oldest Masoretic texts at hand.
 The discovery demonstrated the unusual accuracy of transmission over a thousand-year period, rendering it reasonable to believe that current Old Testament texts are reliable copies of the original works.